luzaner/SQL/README.md

 # SQL
-Just some SQL scripts
+Just some SQL scripts like crib
-crib